tailwindlabs/tailwindcss/docs/source/docs/fonts.blade.md

 ### Note

-Some fonts, such as fonts with an integer in their name, are required to be wrapped in quotes.
+Some font names are required to be wrapped in quotes, such as fonts with an integer in their name.

-For example:
+For example, in the fonts section of your config file:
 ```js
 // ...